-The ciurriculum of the of the Four years programme in hotel management and catering technology is deviced to incorporate changes in the hopitality and tourism industry and to keep abreast with the current trends in the hospitality industry.
+The ciurriculum of the Three Years Bachelor in science (Hospitality&HotelAdministration) is deviced to incorporate changes in the hopitality and tourism industry and to keep abreast with the current trends in the hospitality industry.

 In view of the dynamic nature of the hospitality industry and the evolving expectations of the stake holders sych as the students, parents and the society, need was felt for the revision of the syllabus and the introduce a Choice Based Credit system.